tylerlong/subx/README.md

 - Schemaless, we don't need specify all our data fields at the beginning.
 We can add them gradually and dynamically.
 - Intuitive, just follow common sense.
 No annotation or weird configurations/syntax.
 - Performant, it helps us to minimize backend computation and frontend rendering.
-- Developer friendly: forget actions, reducers, dispatchers, containers...etc.
+- Developer-friendly: forget actions, reducers, dispatchers, containers...etc.
 We only need to know what is events stream and we are good to go.
 - Based on RxJS, we can use [ALL the RxJS operators](https://www.learnrxjs.io/operators/).
 - Small.
 300 lines of code.
 (Unbelievable, huh?)
 We've written 5000+ lines of testing code to cover the tiny core.